ABISMO: RV Kairei

 RV Kairei (かいれい) is a deep sea research vessel that served as the support ship for Kaikō, and for its replacement ROV, Kaikō7000II.
 It now serves as the support ship for ABISMO.
 Kairei uses ABISMO to conduct surveys and observations of oceanic plateaus, abyssal plains, oceanic basins, submarine volcanoes, hydrothermal vents, oceanic trenches and other underwater terrain features to a maximum depth of 11,000 meters.
 Kairei also conducts surveys of the structure of deep sub-bottoms with complicated geographical shapes in subduction zones using its on-board multi-channel reflection survey system.

 Development of ABISMO

 While the temporary replacement ROV (Kaikō7000II) has a remarkable performance record, it is only rated to 7,000 meters and cannot reach the deepest oceanic trenches.
-For this reason, JAMSTEC engineers began work on a new 11,000-meter class of ROV in April 2005.
+For this reason, JAMSTEC engineers began work on a new 11,000-meter class ROV in April 2005.
 The project is called ABISMO (Automatic Bottom Inspection and Sampling Mobile), which translates to abyss in Spanish and Portuguese.

 Like Kaikō, ABISMO consists of 4 major parts: